RedHatInsights/topological_inventory-guides/README.md

     - URL to kafka archive (see chapter above): `KAFKA_INSTALL_URL`
     - RVM ruby version you want to use (if using rvm, in `rvm use` format): `RVM_RUBY_VERSION_TP_INV`
     - RVM gemset name you want to use (if using rvm, in `rvm gemset use` format): `RVM_GEMSET_NAME_TP_INV`
+    - PSK for sources-api if you would like to authenticate with a PSK rather than X-RH-IDENTITY
   - Logging
     Logging information can be captured by setting the `LOG_DIR` variable.
 When set, this variable contains the name of the directory under which per-service log files will be saved.
 The directory will be created if it does not exist.
 When not set or zero length, logging information will not be captured.
 For example:
     ```